ericchen12377/Leetcode-Algorithm-Python/README.md

 - Medium/449-Serialize and Deserialize BST
 - Medium/994-Rotting Oranges
 - Medium/1249-Minimum Remove to Make Valid Parentheses
+- Medium/1353-Maximum Number of Events That Can be Attended

 #### [Data Science 400](DS-400)
 - Easy/1-Two Sum